 Certain subsidiaries of the Company are sponsors or administrators of both qualified and non-qualified defined benefit pension plans ("Pension Plans").
 The largest of these plans is a non-contributory qualified defined benefit pension plan sponsored by RGA Reinsurance Company ("RGA Reinsurance") that covers U.S. employees.
 The benefits under the Pension Plans are generally based on years of service and compensation levels.
-The qualified defined benefit pension plan and some of the non-qualified defined benefit pension plans are closed to new employees.
+The qualified defined benefit pension plans are closed to new employees.

 The Company also provides select health care and life insurance benefits for certain retired employees.
-The health care benefits are provided through a self-insured welfare benefit plan.
+The health care benefits are provided through a selfinsured welfare benefit plan.
 Employees become eligible for these benefits if they meet minimum age and service requirements.
 The retiree's cost for health care benefits varies depending upon the credited years of service.
 New employees hired in the U.S. are not eligible for retiree health care benefits.
 Virtually all retirees, or their beneficiaries, contribute a portion of the total cost of postretirement health benefits.
 Overfunded and underfunded plans are recognized in other assets and other liabilities, respectively.